-Your knee is comprised of three compartments.
-Medial (on the inner side), lateral (on the outer side), and femoro-patellar (under the kneecap or patella).
-Each compartment can be individually affected by arthritis and there is an implant specially designed for each.
+Each compartment of your knee can be individually affected by arthritis and there is an implant specially designed for each.
 If a second compartment then becomes diseased, that too can be fitted with the appropriate unicondylar implant and after that, even a third implant may be fitted.
 In this way a total knee replacement can be achieved but with limited removal of bone and ligaments.

 Unicompartmental Partial Knee Replacement